Rahman-464/Rahman-464.github.io/content/_index.md

 title: '📚 My Research'
 subtitle: ''
 text: |-
+        Use this area to speak to your mission.
+I'm a research scientist in the Moonshot team at DeepMind.
+I blog about machine learning, deep learning, and moonshots.
        My research bridges the fields of materials science and semiconductor engineering, with a primary focus on defect dynamics and low-temperature annealing.
 On one front, I explore athermal Electron Wind Force (EWF) annealing as a novel technique to mitigate cold-rolling-induced residual stress and dislocation structures in metals and alloys such as FeCrAl.
 On the other, I apply EWF to restore electrical performance and structural integrity in wide-bandgap semiconductor devices, particularly those degraded by radiation exposure.
 This dual approach aims to advance energy-efficient, rapid, and damage-free recovery techniques for next-generation electronic and structural materials.

+        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.

        Please reach out to collaborate 😃
    design:
 columns: '1'
 - block: collection
 id: papers
 content:
 title: Featured Publications
 filters:
 folders:
 - publication